 A heart whose love is innocent!

-There is not much happening in the poem; it is a description of a few snatched moments of peace and quiet, and wonder.
-The woman is left unaware of the impression that she has made on the poet, and continues on, not knowing that she has become a symbol of beauty to someone witnessing her presence.
+There is not much happening in the poem; it describes a few snatched moments of peace and quiet and wonder.
+The woman is left unaware of the impression she has made on the poet and continues, not knowing that she has become a symbol of beauty to someone witnessing her presence.

-AS a leading figure of the Romantic movement – an attempt by writers and artists to dispel the effects of the scientific, rational movement, and bring back magic and wonder to a humanistic world – Byron is regarded one of the greatest British poets, and one of the most influential.
+AS a leading figure of the Romantic movement – an attempt by writers and artists to dispel the scientific, rational movement’s effects and bring back magic and wonder to a humanistic world – Byron is regarded one of the greatest British poets one of most influential.
 Most of his works are inspired, in fact, by his travels: his Grand Tour of Europe, which led him to spend seven years in Italy, partially inspired Don Juan.
-He also fought in the Greek War of Independence, where he was considered a national hero by the Greeks.
+He also fought in the Greek War of Independence, where the Greeks considered a national hero.